Radk6/MC-Optimization-Guide/java-n-stuff/java-things.md

 -XX:+UseZGC -XX:+ZGenerational
 ``

-If you're on Java 24 or above, you only need ``-XX:+UseZGC`` since non-Generational ZGC was removed, making the ``-XX:+ZGenerational`` argument redundant
+Java 23 and newer only need `-XX:+UseZGC`, since it's generational by default.

-If you are on a lower-end device and/or you have a total of 8 GB of RAM or less, stick to GraalVM without any JVM args.
+If you are on a system with less than 6 cores and have 8 GB of total system RAM or less, I wouldn't recommend using ZGC.

+### Compact Object Headers

+Java 24 and newer support compact object headers, which can improve performance.
+You can enable them with these args:

+``
+-XX:+UnlockExperimentalVMOptions -XX:+UseCompactObjectHeaders
+``